Director: Muzychuk Olga

 Deputy Director: Demchenko Liudmyla

-TsDIAK is the one of the oldest archival depositories of Ukraine.
-The history of TsDIAK dates back to 1852, the year when the Central Archives of Ancient Acts was founded.
-The archives' funds also included a part of collection Central Archives of October revolution (founded as Slobozhanskyi Archives of Revolution) and Kyiv Regional Historical Archives (founded in 1922 as Central Historical Archives in the city of Kyiv, renamed in 1932).
+The Central State Historical Archives of Ukraine in Kiev is the oldest archival repositories of Ukraine.
+The history of Central State Historical Archives in Kiev dates back to 1852, the year on which the Central Archives of Ancient Acts was founded.
+The Archives funds also included a part of collectionof the Central Archives of the October Revolution (founded as Slobozhanskyi Archives of Revolution), and the Kyiv Regional Historical Archives (founded in 1922 as the Central Historical Archives in the City of Kyiv, renamed in 1932).
 TsDIAK was founded and registered in marked consistence by the order of NKVD of the USSR on July 24, 1941.

-In 1941 process of reorganization of TsDIAK has been finished.
-In 1971 it was supplemented with the records by Kharkiv branch the of TsDIAK (founded in 1880 as Historical Archives of Kharkiv University, 1920 reorganized to Central Historical Archives; in 1932 transformed to the All Ukrainian Central Archives of Ancient Acts, 1943 renamed as branch of TsDIAK in Kharkiv).
+In 1941 process of reorganization of TsDIAK was finished.
+In 1971 it was supplemented with the records by Kharkiv branch of the TsDIAK (founded in 1880 as Historical Archives of Kharkiv University, 1920 reorganized to Central Historical Archives; in 1932 transformed to the All-Ukrainian Central Archives of Ancient Acts, 1943 renamed as branch of the Central State Historical Archives of Ukraine in the City of Kharkiv).

 In July, 1992, the name of the archives was changed into to the Central State Historical Archives of Ukraine in Kyiv (TsDIAK of Ukraine).

-The funds of the Central State Historical Archives of Ukraine in Kyiv contain documents of different periode of Ukrainian history: when Ukraine was a part of Lithuania and Poland (from the 13th until 18th cent.), a part of the Russian Empire (from the beginning of 17th cent. until 1917).
-A most important part of collection belongs to Getman period (from the second half of 17th until 18th cent.).
+The funds of the Central State Historical Archives of Ukraine in Kyiv contain documents of different periode of Ukrainian history: when Ukraine was a part of Lithuania and Poland (from the XIII to XVIII century), a part of the Russian Empire (from the beginning of XVII century to 1917).
+The most important part of collection belongs to Getman period (from the second half of XVII to XVIII century).

-The oldest documental materials in the archives are the manuscript of Gospel in Greece dated back to the thirteenth century, and a parchment charter dates back to 1369 written by Russian warden Ottofrom Pilche.
+The oldest documental materials in the archives are manuscript of Gospel in Greece dated back to the XIII century, and a parchment charter dated back to 1369 written by Russian warden Otto from Pilche.

-The earliest documents are those gathered in the Collection of Kyiv Archeographical Commission.
-They comprise miscellaneous charters dated back to the fourteenth and fifteenth centuries.
-There are the privileges of Lithuanian princes and Polish kings; the universal decrees of Ukrainian hetmans; Russian tsar’s deeds etc, written in 17 languages.
+The earliest documents gathered in the Collection of Kyiv Archeographical Commission.
+They comprise miscellaneous charters dated back to the XIV and XV centuries.
+There are the privileges of Lithuanian princes and Polish kings; the universal decrees of Ukrainian hetmans; Russian tsar’s deeds, etc. These are documents were written in 17 languages.
 The Collection also keeps 765 original seals (having different degree of retention), and more then 30 crests.

-Archival funds consist of valuable cartographical and land-surveying (geodesic) documents from the 17th till the 20th century.
-One can also pinpoint the most ancient commemoration of Ukrainian cartography –Borispil Volost’s border map (30-ties of the 17th century); Kyiv map (1695) composed by M.Ushakov; documents of Kyiv engineering crew etc.
+The archival funds consist of valuable cartographical and land-surveying (geodesic) documents from the XVII to the XX century.
+Among others one can pinpoint the most ancient commemoration of Ukrainian cartography – Borispil Volost’s border map (30s of the XVII century); Kyiv map (1695) composed by M.Ushakov; documents of Kyiv engineering crew, etc.

-Among the unique archival sources the archives preserves Naprestolnoe Gospel, Lvov’s edition (1636); Magdeburg privileges of Kyiv (copies of 1544-1659); Geographical and topographical describing of Kyiv namisnytsvo (1781; 1785; 1787); colored crests portrayal of Kyiv, Chernigiv and Novgorod-Siversk namisnystvo.
+Among the unique archival sources archival sources preserve Naprestolnoe Gospel, Lvov’s edition (1636); Magdeburg privileges of Kyiv (copies of 1544-1659); Geographical and topographical describing of Kyiv namisnytsvo (1781; 1785; 1787); colored crests portrayal of Kyiv, Chernigiv and Novgorod-Siversk namisnystvo.

-The most valuable in the TsDIAK documentary collection are the early court records from 16-18th centuries of the courts and estate institutions of the right-bank Ukraine-city, district and confederate courts; magistrates and city governments.
-These files are diverse in content and counting about 1 million documents from the beginning of XVI century till 60-s of XVIII century.
-The acts were written in old-Ukrainian, Polish and Latin.
-They concern sales, leases, tenancy, transfer or division of property, contracts about mortgage and family, the life of citizens, notes on the laws of Kiev and Volyn regions, information on taxes paid and lists of the people and their duties in the specific region, description of castles, towns and fortifying.
-This collection is a priceless resource for studying the history of Ukraine, also because of information about Bogdan Khmelnitskyi Liberation war, Haidamacks tendencies, Cossacks' and rural up-raisings.
+The most valuable in the TsDIAK documentary collection are the early court records from XVI-XVIII centuries of the courts and estate institutions of the Right-Bank Ukraine-City, district and confederate courts; magistrates and city governments.
+These files are diverse in content and counting about one million documents from the beginning of the XVI century to 60-s of XVIII century.
+The acts were written in Old-Ukrainian, Polish and Latin.
+They concern sales, leases, transfer or division of property, contracts about mortgage and family, the life of citizens, notes on the laws of Kiev and Volyn regions, information on taxes paid and lists of the people and their duties in the specific region, description of castles, towns and fortifying.
+This collection is a priceless resource for studying the history of Ukraine, also because of information about Bogdan Khmelnitskyi Liberation war, Haidamacks tendencies, Cossacks' and rural uprisings.

-Information of managerial-territorial system and economical development of Left-bank and Slobidska Ukraine from the 17-18th centuries could be find in the documents of General-military office, Malorosiyskyi First and Second Boards, General Description of Left-bank Ukraine, Military Treasure’s office, General Military Court, regiment courts and offices.
+Information of managerial-territorial system and economical development of Left-Bank and Slobidska Ukraine from the XVII-XVIII centuries could be found in the documents of the General Military Office, Malorosiyskyi First and Second Boards, General Description of Left-bank Ukraine, Military Treasure’s office, General Military Court, regiment courts and offices.

-Military history of Ukraine is represented by the documents of General Military Artillery’s Chancellery; Regiment and Gubernskyi Chancelleries.
-Information about military state, guarding of board, construction of protective erections in Ukraine for the period of time from the 17th till 18th century is preserved there.
+Military history of Ukraine is represented by the documents of General Military Artillery’s Chancellery; the Regiment and Gubernskyi chancelleries.
+There is preserved information about military state, guarding of board, construction of protective erections in Ukraine for the period of time from the XVII to XVIII century.

-Records of Namicnyctvo’s directions of Braclav, Voznesensk, Kyiv, Katerinoslav, Novgorod-Siversk, Podil, Kharkiv, Chernigiv region highlight the history of Ukraine in the second half of the 18th century.
+Records of Namicnyctvo directions of Braclav, Voznesensk, Kyiv, Katerinoslav, Novgorod-Siversk, Podil, Kharkiv, Chernigiv region cover the history of Ukraine in the second half of the XVIII century.

 These funds contain documents which are of enormous interest for genealogical researches: metrical books of various confessions and churches registers for towns and villages of Kyiv guberniya.

-Unique amount for study of economical, political, sociable, educational, cultural and religious relationships of Ukraine and neighboring countries of the 14th to the 20th centuries are the personal and family funds of magnates and nobilitiy from the Right-bank Ukraine, such as: Branickyis, Ganskyis, Zamoiskyis, Kortnyaks, Lyubomirskyis, Potockyis, Radzyvilles, Sapegys, Tarnavskyis, and great Ukrainian landowners of Galaganys, Skaropadskyis, Sulymas, Tereschenkos, Khanenkos etc.
+Unique amount for study of economical, political, sociable, educational, cultural and religious relationships of Ukraine and neighboring countries of the XIV to the XX centuries are the personal and family funds of magnates and nobilitiy from the Right-bank Ukraine, such as: Branickyis, Ganskyis, Zamoiskyis, Kortnyaks, Lyubomirskyis, Potockyis, Radzyvilles, Sapegys, Tarnavskyis, and great Ukrainian landowners of Galaganys, Skaropadskyis, Sulymas, Tereschenkos, Khanenkos etc.

-A main informative resource of TsDIAK has been formed by the documents of the Russian Empire local organizations and institutions from the 19th – till the beginning of the 20th century.
-Records of Kyiv, Podil, Volyn governor-general office, state ownership chambers, lustration commissions contain documents about trade and industry development, public-social tendency, preparation and adoption of the Reform of 1861 in Ukraine, neutralization of Polish up-raisingin 1830-1831 and 1863-1864, and others.
+The main informative resource of TsDIAK has been formed by the documents of the Russian Empire local organizations and institutions from the XIX – till the beginning of the XX century.
+Records of Kyiv, Podil, Volyn Governor-General Office, state ownership chambers, lustration commissions contain documents about trade and industry development, public-social tendency, preparation and adoption of the Reform of 1861 in Ukraine, neutralization of Polish uprising in 1830-1831 and 1863-1864, and others.

-Records of Police and Gendarmerie institutions, Security boards, and court and prosecutor section highlight the history of political parties and organizations, revolutionary up-raisings.
+Records of Police and Gendarmerie institutions, Security boards, and court and prosecutor section highlight the history of political parties and organizations, revolutionary uprisings.

 The records of Kyiv and Kharkiv educational regional administrations, Kyiv theological seminary, Kyiv Lyceum, Kremenetsk Lyceum describe the educational and cultural development problems.